erichosick/erichosick.github.com/_posts/2014-09-03-design-mop-and-javascript.md

 ### Data And Messages

 So, we have a way to define the behavior for all messages in our framework.
-However, how do we give the information required by a message to run the behavior?
+However, how do we get information required by a message into that message to run the message's behavior?
+After all, we aren't using parameterized functions.

 What if we pass both behavior and data to create a message.
 Something like this: